Graduate Diploma in Professional Inquiry

 All descriptions of the courses offered in the GDPI program are in the Academic Calendar.

-Organizational Learning: The goals of this course are to examine theory, research and case-studies on organizations in public service sectors using professional inquiry approaches.
-Topics will include organizational theory, structure and bureaucracy, organizations and their environments, human resources, politics, decision-making, leadership and organizational change.
-Ultimately, this course will prepare students to apply the concepts covered in the course to their professional context.
+Organizational Learning focuses on organizations in public service sectors and considers topics such as organizational theory, structure and bureaucracy, organizations and their environments, human resources, politics, decision-making, leadership and organizational change.

-Knowledge Translation and Mobilization: Knowledge translation (KT) and mobilization (KMb) includes efforts to strengthen connections between research, policy and practice in public service sectors.
-This course looks at the theory, science and practice of KT/ KMb in order to enable practitioners to find, share, assess and apply evidence in their particular professional setting.
+Knowledge Translation and Mobilization considers how to strengthen connections between research, policy and practice in public service sectors and efforts by practitioners to find, share, assess and apply evidence in their particular professional setting.

 Application and Tuition Fees